rodrigo-bravo/weather-app/README.md

-# weather-website
+# Weather App
-Weather app in Node.js
+Weather app in Node.js using OpenWeatherMap API.